 Advanced Placement Examination Scores

-If you earned the following AP scores, unit and course credit will be applied as follows:
+If you took the AP Computer Science A the unit and course credits will be applied according to your AP scores as follows:

 |3 or 4||3||CPSC 120|